 For now, if you tackle any big tasks head on in the Olympic way, there is a possibility of failing or giving up, since a sense of purpose hasn’t been built yet.

 When these will practices are more established in your routine, you can go for the big guns (tasks) in Olympic style.
 By then you would have found it easy to let go of your feelings, thoughts, attachments to compliments and criticism and so on.

-During this camp, and at this stage of your practice, you need to keep heavily subjective work away from an Olympic attempt and tackle simpler chores.
+During this camp, and at an earlier stage of your boot camp practice, you need to keep heavily subjective work away from an Olympic attempt and tackle simpler chores.

 Imagine that you are sent to the Olympic Games (no time limit in these games) for cleaning the kitchen sink.
 You have to compete with many people from different countries.
 There is no way on earth you will let yourself get beaten in this task.
 Maybe all of you will get gold, but you are not settling for silver.